blake-a-miller/README/README.md

  The OSI Model helps us understand how the machines work, their capabilities and limitations, and furthermore, the machines potential.

 >This tutorial was made with the intent of providing a brief and enjoyable way to learn about the OSI Model!
 This tutorial was made for people of any and all ages.
- All that's needed is an interest to learn.
+ An interest to learn will be largely helpful. :smiley:

 ## **History**